Premeditation key in trial of U.S. soldier who killed fellow servicemen

 There, he smoked a cigarette, removed identification tags and the gun's optic, and slipped into the clinic through the back entrance to commit the "five cold-blooded murders."

-"He knew everyone in that clinic was unarmed, helpless, and defenceless," an Army prosecutor said during pre-trial hearings, according to court documents obtained by Reuters.
+"He knew everyone in that clinic was unarmed, helpless, and defenseless," an Army prosecutor said during pre-trial hearings, according to court documents obtained by Reuters.

 An independent forensic psychiatrist, Dr. Robert Sadoff, concluded that Russell suffered from post-traumatic stress disorder and psychosis at the time of the shootings.
 Sadoff suggested Russell was provoked to violence by maltreatment at the hands of mental health personnel at Camp Liberty.